 Choice questions

-Closed-end questions are question types that ask respondents to choose from a separate set of predefined answers such as "yes / no" or a set of multiple-choice questions.
-In a typical scenario, closed questions are used to collect quantitative data from respondents.
+Closed‑ended questions are question types where respondents choose from a predefined set of answers, such as yes / no or a list of multiple‑choice options.

-• Inline answers - this option causes the answers will be displayed next to each other.
+• Inline answers – display answers next to each other.

-• Random answer order - Rotates the order of answers each time the question is displayed.
+• Random answer order – shuffles the order of answers each time.

 Choice question with open‑ended option “Other”